 Finally, the speakers you should expect to pay 1500 to 2000 USD for an increase in performance.
 Unfortunately, the difference you hear is only about 15%.
 If you have decided to upgrade by switching over to a surround sound system then you will,l pay 1500 to 1800 USD for the amplifier, 1200 to 1500 for a Blu-ray player and 2500 USD for the loudspeakers.

 Now you have a choice, and for the same money, you can get either a stereo system or a surround sound system.
 What about the performance is one better than the other and why?
-This is a very good question and it comes, down to your personal preference.
+An excellent question, and it comes, down to your personal preference.

-The sound from a conventional high-quality stereo system is warm rich and ope,n with great space and air and has a truly realistic and lifelike sound.
-The sound from a high-quality surround sound system is very fast and responsive with great detail and bass definition but tends to feel a bit on the cold side and lacks the warmth of the stereo system.
+The sound from a conventional high-quality stereo system is warm, rich and ope,n with ample space and air and has a genuinely realistic and lifelike sound.
+The sound from a high-quality surround sound system is speedy and responsive with great detail and bass definition but tends to feel a bit on the cold side and lacks the warmth of the stereo system.

 Perkune – Best Audiophile Cables Online.